camerond/camerondaigle/posts/three-types-of-meetings.md

 One is simply that feedback itself can spin out of control.
-Entire other articles and columns and books have been written just about how to compose, deliver, and recieve contructive feedback; I can't do that here, this page is long enough as it is.
-In this context, let's instead focus on the meeting itself and two big risks you need to navigate:
+Entire other articles and columns and books have been written just about how to compose, deliver, and recieve contructive feedback; I can't do that here (this article is long enough as it is).
+In this context, let's instead focus on the meeting itself and two big risks you need to navigate.

 **Make and keep strong boundaries as a presenter.**

 The presenter simply needs to collect relevant information so they can step away after the meeting, weigh and consider it, and move forward from there.
 It's in their best interest to define the playing field for that information as clearly as possible.

-For example, instead of a generic 'what do you think?', they could be open about being unsure about their wording choice, or their color choice, or whether the overall structure of their work makes sense.
+For example, instead of a generic 'what do you think?', they could be open about being unsure about their wording choice, their color choice, or whether the overall structure of their work makes sense.
 Clear boundaries help the audience know what to focus on and understand what's in play for discussion.